 To maximize security when using a learning tower, Rothman recommended the following:

-• Regularly inspect the unit to make sure all parts are appropriately fastened and screwed tightly and that there are no splinters or visible damage.
-We don't blame parents for looking for used learning towers, but be extra careful you're not getting one with wear and tear.
+• Regularly inspect the unit to ensure all parts are securely fastened and screwed, and that there are no splinters or visible damage.
+We don't blame parents for looking for used learning towers, but be extra careful to avoid ones with wear and tear.

 • Sign up for recall notifications of children's products.

 • Be careful when it comes to DIY.
 "In general, we recommend purchasing juvenile-specific products from reliable brands that do appropriate testing," said Rothman.
-The internet is full of DIY ideas and IKEA hacks for learning towers, but you'll be gambling with safety when you're making one yourself unless you're handy and knowledgeable about making children's furniture.
+The internet is full of DIY ideas and IKEA hacks for learning towers.
+Still, you'll be gambling with safety when you're making one yourself unless you're handy and knowledgeable about making children's furniture.

 Why trust Good Housekeeping?